antoninaorobets/phase-1-project1/README.md

 2. Make the project look and feel professional.
 3. Create an HTML page the way it would be easier to manipulate elements from the DOM
 4. Organized data in db.js the way it would be easier to work with it
+5. Present event summary with data from each user

 Meet requirements:
-1. API:      request weather forecase for date range
+1. API:      request weather forecase for each day in the range
 2. One HTML:
-            there is nav bar with two tabs : "home" "new event" and "view events" when tab is selected the I will clean the innerHTML of main <div> and create new elements with JS
+            there is nav bar with two tabs : "home" "new event" and "view events" when tab is selected the I will clean the innerHTML of main div and create new elements with JS
 3. Listeners:
-            DOMContentLoaded,
-            click - switch between items in nav bar, submit - form  when create new event and with user participation 3.Interactivity:
+            click - switch between items in nav bar, submit - user submits form  when create new event user submits form  with list of date they can participate on this event mouseover - on the event sammary page when user points on the most popular date - in hover show the list of users who selected it
+3.Interactivity:
             User clicks "create event" tab.
-            The system displays a form for creating the new event User fills inputs (title, start data, end data) and submit the form The system removes form from the screen (clean innerHTML for this div) And system displays event data on the screen
+            The system displays a form for creating the new event User fills inputs (title, start data, end data) and submit the form The system removes form from the screen (clean innerHTML for this div) The system creates event displays this event data on the screen
 5. Keep your code DR: do my best)).
 Use functions and object